 | || ||Average value of all samples collected during the last 15 minutes.|

-There are different types of moving averages with better control over smoothing with linear, geometric or exponentially decreasing weights (see Wikipedia).
-Likewise, it is possible to utilize any grouping function such as
+There are different types of moving averages with better smoothing control for linear, geometric, or exponentially decreasing weights (refer to the Moving Average article on Wikipedia).
+As such, it is possible to utilize any grouping function such as

 percentile(95) instead of average.

 Moving averages are often displayed alongside raw values and the chart can include multiple moving averages for different time intervals.
-This is especially common in technical analysis used in finance and econometrics.
+This is especially common in the technical analysis used for finance and econometrics.

 Source: Trading View

 The product of sliding window aggregation is not the same as periodic aggregation.
 Moving average series contain the same timestamps as the underlying raw series which means that such series can be irregular and contain an arbitrarily large number of samples.